sormuras/sormuras.github.io/blog/2018-09-11-testing-in-the-modular-world.md

 Welcome (b(l)ack) to "black box testing in the package world"!

 Which types and members from main are accessible from such a black box test?
-The answer is left open for a brush-up of the reader's modifier visibility memory.
+The answer is left open for a brush-up of the reader's access modifier visibility memory.
-_Hint: a visibility table is presented later in this blog._
+_Hint: an accessibility table is presented later in this blog._

 ## Fast-forward to modules